 Opened in July 2016, Cove Resort Palau is situated on the island of Malakal, just opposite Sam’s Tours.
 It is a waterfront oasis with a nautical theme, from its Hungry Marlin restaurant down to the rustic boat wood furniture.
 The resort also boasts the largest lagoon swimming pool in Palau, complete with a pool bar.

-Obviously all subject to availability and there’s even cheaper accommodation if you really want to shave a few more $$$ off.
+Obviously all subject to availability and there’s even cheaper accommodation, (with some suited better for singles), if you really want to shave a few more $$$ off.

 What are you waiting for – scroll down to enquire now with your preferred dates.